Variational solutions of stochastic partial differential equations with cylindrical L\'evy noise: Orthogonal cylindrical L evy processes

-In general, cylindrical L\'evy processes do not enjoy a type of L\'evy-It\^{o} decomposition.
+In general, due to the non-linearity of the truncation function, cylindrical L\'evy processes do not enjoy a type of L\'evy-It\^{o} decomposition.
 However, the specific construction of cylindrical L\'evy processes of the form \eqref{series_cylindrical_Levy} suggests to derive a L\'evy-It\^{o} decomposition from an appropriate decomposition of the real-valued processes $\ell_j$.
 More precisely, for a given sequence $c=(c_j)\in \ell^\infty (\Rp)$ and $k>0$ we obtain $\ell_j(t)= p_j^{c,k}(t) + m_j^{c,k}(t) + r_j^{c,k}(t)$ for all $t\ge 0$ where

 Here, the process $W_j$ is a real-valued standard Brownian motion and $N_j$ is a Poisson random measure on $[0,\infty)\times \R$ with intensity measure $\mathrm{d}t\otimes \rho_j$.

 In the following lemma, we summarise the conditions on the cylindrical L\'evy process such that the stopping times $\tau^c(k)$, defined in \eqref{definition_of_tau_k}, do not accumulate at zero and such that the decomposition of $\ell_j$ leads to a decomposition of the cylindrical L\'evy process: \begin{enumerate}[assumptions] \item there exists a sequence $c=(c_j) \in \ell^\infty(\R_+)$ such that \begin{enumerate} \item \itemEq{\left( p_j^{c,k}(1)\right)_{j\in\N}\in \ell^2(\R) \text{ for each } k>0; } \item \itemEq{\displaystyle \sup_{j\in\N}\int_{\abs{x}\leq k/c_j} x^2 \, \rho_j(\mathrm{d}x)<\infty \text{ for each } k>0; } \item \itemEq{\displaystyle \lim_{k\to\infty} m^c(k) = 0. } \end{enumerate} \end{enumerate}